-- If you are expected to be released quickly, they will let you wear your own clothes, but if you are not expected to make bail quickly you you will have to wear a jail issued jumpsuit.
+- If you are expected to be released quickly, they will let you wear your own clothes, but if you are not expected to make bail quickly you will have to wear a jail issued jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please share your experience so others can benefit from your story.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Do you know any secrets that will help other people make it through jail intake?

 Click here to tell your story

 When you pay your bail, you will get released from jail.
 This process will take anywhere between 15 minutes to all day long.
 In simple terms, the faster you post bail, the quicker you will get discharged from jail.
 Also, it might depend on whether or not you’ve been given a cash bond amount or if the magistrate must determine how much your bail will be.
 For a minor charge, you will get booked and released on your own recognizance.
 When you have completed your jail sentence and are given a date of your release, expect to be discharged that morning.

 In the event there is a, or if you need to begin your sentence in jail, you really should follow the rules and turn yourself in willingly.
 If you have a warrant, report to the jail reception area, and tell an officer that believe that there could be a warrant out for your arrest.
 A record check will be run, and if they find one, you will be taken into the sheriff’s custody.
 If you have a jail sentence to serve, report at the time and date that the sentence order or court paperwork states.
 Be sure that you are not late.
 Just bring necessary items when you turn yourself in, such as your driver’s license or ID, prescription medication, and a sentencing order.